Yoshi325/talks-ansible/outline.rst

   * Uses a idempotent resource model
   * Has Cloud Integration

-  | VMware, OpenStack, AWS,
-  | Rackspace Cloud Servers,
+  | Rackspace Cloud Servers, OpenStack,
-  | DigitalOcean Droplets,
+  | DigitalOcean Droplets, CloudStack,
-  | Eucalyptus Cloud, KVM,
+  | Eucalyptus Cloud, AWS, VMware, and KVM
-  | and CloudStack

 Putting it all Together